redis/redis-doc/topics/sentinel.md

 used in order to failover a master:

 1. If the slave priority is set to 0, the slave is never promoted to master.
-2. Slaves with a *lower* priority number are prefredded by Sentinel.
+2. Slaves with a *lower* priority number are preferred by Sentinel.

 For example if there is a slave S1 in the same data center of the current master, and another slave S2 in another data center, it is possible to set